 Abstract: The world is standing in front of an ocean of truth that is going to change the life within.
 What lies ahead is a tremendous opportunity to elevate ourselves and ride the Wave of the Future by turning the wheels of destiny with the fourth industrial revolution in a socially responsible way.
 The journey which will be curved by Internet of Things, defined as one of the main pillars of the revolution – The Industry 4.0.
 Do you want to be the one who creates technology that leads us to a better future?
 Join Ericsson’s Debjit Mookherjee, Head of IoT in Advanced Industries, Group IT to learn more about some of the top use cases of IoT in industrial and consumer sector.
 Also, get to know about how you can be a force for good by generating value to make our world a better place to live in for your generations to come.

 Bio: Adina is a Research Scientist at Facebook AI Research in NYC (started October 2018).
 Previously, she earned her PhD at New York University in the Department of Linguistics, where she investigated the brain basis of syntactic and semantic processing.
-Her main research goal is to strengthen the connections between linguistics and cognitive science on the one hand and natural language processing and artificial intelligence on the other.
-She approaches this process from both directions: she brings linguistic and cognitive scientific insights about human language to bear on training, evaluating, and debiasing NLP systems, and also applies statistical methods and corpus analytic tools from NLP to uncover new quantitative, cross-linguistic facts about particular human languages.
+Her main research goal is to strengthen connections between linguistics and cognitive science on the one hand, and natural language processing and artificial intelligence on the other.
+Towards that end, she brings linguistic and cognitive scientific insights about human language to bear on training, evaluating, and debiasing ML-based NLP systems, and also applies statistical methods and corpus analytic tools from NLP to uncover new facts about human language.

 Bio: Jonathan Protzenko is a Principal Researcher in the RiSE group at Microsoft Research in Redmond, which he joined in 2014.
 He holds a PhD in Computer Science from INRIA (Paris).
 Jonathan’s current research interests lie at the intersection of programming languages, type systems, software verification and security.
 Jonathan co-drives several industrial-grade verified software libraries, such as the EverCrypt and HACL* cryptographic libraries.
 These verified libraries are now used by Firefox, Linux, Tezos, Windows, and many others.
 He also works on the design and implementation of the Low* verification toolchain that powers those projects.
 In parallel, Jonathan continues to explore new areas for software verification, with the Catala programming language for formalizing large chunks of computational law.
 Catala has found bugs in the French family benefits, and has been adopted by the French government.
 Previously, Jonathan co-designed and implemented the Mezzo programming language (2010-2014); he also worked on the BBC micro:bit (2014-2016) which reached and taught programming to millions of kids.